sourcegraph/sourcegraph-public-snapshot/README.dev.md

 # E2E tests

-End-to-end tests are ran constantly against sourcegraph.com, and as part of CI.
+End-to-end tests are run constantly against sourcegraph.com, and as part of CI.
 You may additionally run them locally on your machine:

 - Run Selenium server via Docker: